MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

     main()
 ```

-We don't have to do anything with `setup.py` but we have to re-build the colcon workspace!
+We don't have to do anything with `setup.py`, the entrypoint is already there, but we have to re-build the colcon workspace!

-After that we can run our node:
+After the build we can run our node:
 ```bash
 ros2 run bme_ros2_tutorials_py py_hello_world
 ```

 ## Create a python publisher

-Let's make our first publisher in python, we create a new file in `scripts` folder: `publisher.py`.
+Let's make our first publisher in python, we create a new file in the `bme_ros2_tutorials_py` folder: `publisher.py`.

-We start expanding the usage of the ROS2 API with publishing related functions.
+We start expanding step-by-step our knowledge about the ROS2 API with publishing related functions (`create_publisher()` and `publish()`).

 ```python
 #!/usr/bin/env python3